joydeepm02/frc-robot-code/README.md

 # FRC Robot Code
 This is a collection of all the FRC robot code I have contributed to.
-Code was taken from repositories of team GitHub organizations of which I am a part of.
+Some code was taken from repositories of team GitHub organizations of which I am a part of.

 Sources: